Complexity Analysis of Normalizing Constant Estimation: from Jarzynski Equality to Annealed Importance Sampling and beyond: Analysis of the Annealed Importance Sampling

 where $\lambda(\cdot)$ is a decreasing function with $\lambda(0)=2\beta$ and $\lambda(1)=0$, referred to as the \emph{annealing schedule}.
 With this choice of $\lambda(0)$, by \cref{assu:pi}, the potential of $\pi_0$ is $\beta$-strongly-convex and $3\beta$-smooth, making sampling and normalizing constant estimation relatively easy.
-To estimate $Z_0$, we use the TI algorithm from \citet{ge2020estimating}, which requires $\Ot\ro{\frac{d^{4/3}}{\varepsilon^2}}$ gradient oracle calls.
+To estimate $Z_0$, we use the thermodynamic integration (TI) algorithm from \citet{ge2020estimating}, which requires $\Ot\ro{\frac{d^{4/3}}{\varepsilon^2}}$ gradient oracle calls.
 In a nutshell, TI is an equilibrium method that constructs a series of intermediate distributions and estimates adjacent normalizing constant ratios via expectation under these intermediate distributions, realized through MCMC sampling from each intermediate distribution.
-As TI is peripheral to our primary focus, we defer its full description to \cref{app:rel_work_ti}.
+As TI is peripheral to our primary focus, we defer its full description, including the choice of hyperparameters and complexity bound, to \cref{app:rel_work_ti}.

 Given \cref{eq:pi_theta}, we introduce time points $0=\theta_0<\theta_1<...<\theta_M=1$ to be specified later, and adopt the framework outlined in \cref{thm:ais} by setting $\pi_\l=\frac{f_\l}{Z_\l}$ to correspond to $\pi_{\theta_\l}=\frac{f_{\theta_\l}}{Z_{\theta_\l}}$, albeit with a slight abuse of notation.
 To estimate the normalizing constant, we need to sample from the forward path measure $\Pr$ and compute the work function along the trajectory.
 Since $\pi_{\theta_\l}$ must be an invariant distribution of the transition kernel $F_\l$ in $\Pr$, we define $F_\l$ via running LD targeting $\pi_{\theta_\l}$ for a short time $T_\l$, i.e., $F_\l(x,\cdot)$ is given by the law of $X_{T_\l}$ in the following SDE initialized at $X_0=x$: